-A repo man (person hired by the creditor to take the asset subject to repossession) can come on to your property at any time, but cannot enter your house without permission.
+A repo man (a person hired by the creditor to take the asset subject to repossession) can come onto your property anytime but cannot enter your house without permission.
 Property can be repossessed by the creditor or by a person hired by the creditor as long as the process does not involve a breach of the peace.
 If there is a breach of the peace caused by the repo man, the creditor could be liable.
 If you feel threatened by the person who has been hired to reclaim the property, call the police.
-It is against the law to prevent repossession of the property or threaten the person that has come to repossess it.
-If you try to prevent the repo man from taking the property, you are violating your security agreement and may expose yourself to criminal penalties.
+It is against the law to prevent the repossession of the property or threaten the person that has come to repossess it.
+If you try to prevent the repo man from taking the property, you violate your security agreement and may expose yourself to criminal penalties.

-If you hide the property you are violating the agreement you made with the creditor, which requires you to make the property available upon demand.
+If you hide the property, you are violating your agreement with the creditor, which requires you to make the property available upon demand.
 You could also be subject to criminal charges.
-It is a crime to conceal, remove, or harm property on which there is a lien with the intent to hinder enforcement of the lien.
+It is a crime to conceal, remove or harm property on which there is a lien with the intent to hinder enforcement of the lien.

-A creditor can’t keep property that has been left in a vehicle, and must use reasonable care to prevent others from removing your property.
+A creditor can’t keep property left in a vehicle and must use reasonable care to prevent others from removing your property.
 Ask for your property to be returned.
-If your property is not returned, you can file a lawsuit in small claims court the fair market value of the property at the time of the loss.
+If your property is not returned, you can file a lawsuit in small claims court for the property’s fair market value at the time of the loss.